santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 • **Appeal to popularity** - "hundreds of witnesses" used as evidence for sea monsters
 • **Confirmation bias** - Selects coelacanth discovery to support possibility of other prehistoric survivors while ignoring that it's an exceptional case
 • **Hasty generalization** - One prehistoric fish surviving doesn't mean mosasaurs/ichthyosaurs also survived

+**Page 5 - What the author is discussing:**
+The page shows a drawing of the "Gloucester sea serpent" from 1917 Cape Ann, Massachusetts, reportedly seen by many people and investigated by the Boston Society of Naturalists.
+Representatives came within 139 yards, estimated it at 90 feet long, swimming 30 mph before vanishing.
+The author mentions a six-foot "eel-like tadpole" found by a trawler that would be 72 feet if grown proportionally.
+They discuss giant squids, suggesting they might be the "sea serpents" people report, citing skeletal remains and suction marks on whales as evidence of their size.
+The author notes that ocean exploration remains haphazard, comparing it to "explorers from outer space."

+**Analysis:**

+• **Representativeness heuristic** - Assumes unfamiliar marine life must be "sea serpents" from legend
+• **Texas Sharpshooter fallacy** - Drawing connections between unrelated sightings (various "serpents," squid marks, tadpoles) to create pattern
+• **Hasty generalization** - One large tadpole doesn't prove existence of 72-foot versions
+• **Confirmation bias** - Interprets whale scars as evidence for preferred giant squid theory
+• **Irrelevant conclusion** - Sea creature discoveries don't explain Bermuda Triangle disappearances